population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 following the second lockdown, with a 22 percentage points increase in any form of food insecurity three months after the second lockdown had been lifted.
-The difference in the medium-run impact between the two lockdowns suggests that the drought compounded the negative effect of the lockdown.
+The difference in the medium-run impact between the two lockdowns suggests that the lower than normal rainfall during July through  October of 2021 compounded the negative effect of the lockdown.

 To understand the mechanisms behind the significant impact on food